Director

 Tenelle Maroney

 Tenelle Maroney has a Bachelor of Social Science (Psychology)(Honours) and is a current PhD Candidate within the School of Applied Psychology at Griffith University.
-Tenelle has research interests in stress and coping, health psychology, and integrated behaviour change theories.
-Her research aims to explore the psychological processes underpinning coping strategy switching in response to stress, guided by integrated behaviour change theories.
+Read more about Tenelle’s research below.
 Contact

 Collaborating Faculty